 - Since "P" and "N" grades do not have specific numerical equivalents, they may not be used to meet bankruptcy requirements.

-- The request for bankruptcy must be submitted prior to receiving a baccalaureate degree from UNL.
+- The request for bankruptcy must be submitted prior to receiving a baccalaureate degree from University of Nebraska–Lincoln.

 - Academic bankruptcy does not forgive attempted credit hours in the satisfactory academic progress calculations for financial aid recipients.

-- A student seeking bankruptcy must be enrolled in a baccalaureate degree program at UNL at the time of application.
+- A student seeking bankruptcy must be matriculated in a baccalaureate degree program at University of Nebraska–Lincoln at the time of application.
 Academic bankruptcy applies to baccalaureate degree programs only.

 How do I declare bankruptcy?